hanzong111/Music_Player-Django-/Notes.md

 When you try to install Package A and Package B together in your project, npm might encounter a conflict due to the different peer dependency versions required by each package.
 This can lead to installation failures, and it becomes challenging to resolve the conflicts manually.

 - To alleviate the complications caused by conflicting peer dependencies, npm introduced the "legacy-peer-deps" configuration flag.
 When set to true, this flag instructs npm to revert to the older behavior of installing packages with peer dependencies.

+## To run webpage
+# 1. Inside of the Music_player directory , "python3 manage.py runserver"
+- This runs the backend django server
+# 2. Inside of the Frontend directory , "npm run dev"
+- This runs the dev script inside of package.json file